hamzakat/EhkamApp/SETUP.md

 - `cd android`
 - `./gradlew clean`
-- Build the Bundle: `react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res` It creates the `index.android.bundle` named bundle file in assets folder.
+- Build the Bundle: `cd ..` then `react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res` It creates the `index.android.bundle` named bundle file in assets folder.
-- Build the APK: `./gradlew assembleRelease -x bundleReleaseJsAndAssets` it will gives you the release **APK** at `android\app\build\outputs\apk\release` location.
+- Build the APK: `cd android` then `./gradlew assembleRelease -x bundleReleaseJsAndAssets` it will gives you the release **APK** at `android\app\build\outputs\apk\release` location.
 - Build the AAB:`./gradlew bundleRelease -x bundleReleaseJsAndAssets` it will gives you the **AAB** file of your project.